gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

 error delta is the gradient of the activation function multiplied by the weighted sum of the ouput deltas of connected ouput neurons and it's connection strength.
-This should remind you of the forward propogation of the inputs - but this time we are doing it backwards with the error deltas.
+This should remind you of the forward propagation of the inputs - but this time we are doing it backwards with the error deltas.

 ```clojure